Pets arriving in Finland from abroad

 A pet passport can also be used when a traveller visits a country outside the EU with the pet and returns to the EU with the animal.

 Please contact your vet, in your country of residence, well in advance (several weeks before) before going on holiday.
-Please see the detailed instructions and a list of countries on the homepage of the Finnish Food Safety Authority EVIRA by following this link.
+Please see the detailed instructions and a list of countries on the homepage of the Finnish Food Authority by following this link

 A dog or a cat entering Finland from Russia, the US and certain other countries